 Conditions on accredited agencies

-Clause 65(2) of the Children and Young Persons (Care and Protection) Regulation 2012 and Clause 27(2) of the Adoption Regulation 2015 give the Children's Guardian the power to impose additional conditions on an agency's accreditation.
+Clause 12 of Schedule 3A and clause 12 of Schedule 3B to the Children's Guardian Act 2019 give the Children's Guardian the power to impose additional conditions on an agency's accreditation.
 This may include limiting it to providing services relating to only one type of care.

 Your agency will be notified of any conditions applied at the time of accreditation.
 The Children's Guardian can cancel these conditions or impose new ones at any time.